innolitics/rdm/rdm/init_files/documents/software_plan.md

 This activity discusses the generic tasks involved with making _any_ changes to the documents, code, or other files in the {{device.name}} repository.
 Depending on the changes being made, details from other activities will also apply.

-## Issue - Reviewing Merge Requests
+## Issue - Reviewing Pull Requests

 **Trigger:** Assignment to review a merge request